Work Stress & Burnout

 - You snore or feel sleepy during the day

-- Sleepiness affects driving or work safety
+- Sleepiness affects driving or workplace safety

 When to Seek Urgent Care

-Seek urgent care if there is:
+Seek urgent medical or emergency care if there is:

 - Chest pain